torvalds/linux/Documentation/locking/lockstat.rst

 Look at the current lock statistics::

-  ( line numbers not part of actual output, done for clarity in the explanation
+  ( line numbers analt part of actual output, done for clarity in the explanation
     below )

   # less /proc/lock_stat